waglayla/waglaylad/cmd/pyrinctl/README.md

 # pyrinctl

-pyrinctl is an RPC client for pyipad
+pyrinctl is an RPC client for waglaylad

 ## Requirements